- Wildlife Captures

 Rehab Team at Work

-WIL staff also work closely with CDFW's License & Revenue Branch in reviewing restricted species facilites permits for the following:
+WIL staff also work closely with CDFW's License and Revenue Branch in reviewing restricted species facilities permits for the following:

 - Zoonotic diseases